Najsakib2/Najsakib2.github.io/README.md

 Hello Everyone,
-This is my secound week assignment.
+This is my week 4 assignment.

 Thank you.